Paraguay women's national under-17 football team

 The Paraguayan U-17 women's national football team is the national women's under-17 soccer team of Paraguay.
 They are controlled by the Paraguayan Football Association.
-They finished 3rd in the 2008 and 2013 South American U-17 Women's Championship.
+The best performance at the South American level came in 2025 when they won the South American U-17 Women's Championship, and they finished 3rd in the 2008 and 2013 South American U-17 Women's Championship.